Bundesliga: Borussia Dortmund close gap on Bayern Munich, but euphoria is lacking | DW | 16.03.2022

 Disappointing cup exits against second-division St. Pauli (German Cup) and Rangers (Europa League) have once again left Dortmund facing another trophyless season.
 They may have reduced Bayern Munich's lead but, despite the Bavarians' own inconsistencies, there's not a great deal of hope that Dortmund can capitalize by winning at the Allianz Arena in April.

-And off the field, the club are once again facing a summer of change – a consequence of a recruitment policy which brings some of Europe's top young talent to the Westfalenstadion, but which takes their inevitable departures into account as well.
+And, off the field, the club are once again facing a summer of change — a consequence of a recruitment policy that brings some of Europe's top young talent to the Westfalenstadion, but takes their inevitable departures into account, as well.

 Last summer, Jadon Sancho joined Manchester United.
 This summer, reports suggest that Manchester City are leading the race for star striker Erling Haaland's signature.

-"I know that City are after him," admitted Borussia Dortmund external advisor Matthias Sammer, who himself signed a contract extension with the club this week.
-"But the numbers … I almost got whiplash and fell unconscious.
+"I know that City are after him," said Borussia Dortmund external adviser Matthias Sammer, who himself signed a contract extension with the club this week.
+"But the numbers ...
+I almost got whiplash and fell unconscious.
 My wife had to wake me up.
 I can't even count that high."

-According to German broadcaster Sport1, winger Thorgan Hazard is also in talks with several English clubs ahead of a potential move, while goalkeeper Roman Bürki will head to the United States in the summer having lost his number one spot to Gregor Kobel.
+According to the German broadcaster Sport1, winger Thorgan Hazard is also in talks with several English clubs ahead of a potential move, while goalkeeper Roman Bürki will head to the United States in the summer, having lost his No. 1 spot to Gregor Kobel.

-And despite the German government earmarking March 20 as the day when most remaining coronavirus restrictions will be lifted, sources suggest that Dortmund's hardcore ultras and active fan scene won't be attending Sunday's away game in Cologne after all, prolonging the seemingly endless effects of the pandemic.
+And, despite the German government's earmarking March 20 as the day when most remaining pandemic restrictions will be lifted, sources suggest that Dortmund's hard-core ultras and active fan scene won't be attending Sunday's away game in Cologne after all, prolonging the seemingly endless effects of the pandemic.

 All in all, despite Marco Rose's attempts to highlight the positives — "Bundesliga is good, points tally is good, we're in the title race" — a general malaise remains.